 Don’t get penalized for these errors this job-hunt season.

-Fall is here and football season is upon us!
-Across the United States, avid sports fans are organizing their tailgate parties and incessantly checking their Fantasy Football teams.
-Collegiate and professional athletes alike are giving it their all on the field, hoping to avoid a spotlight on ESPN SportsCenter’s Not Top 10.
+Every Fall across the United States, avid sports fans organize their tailgate parties and incessantly check their Fantasy Football teams.
+Collegiate and professional athletes alike give it their all on the field, hoping to avoid a spotlight on ESPN SportsCenter’s Not Top 10.
 Playing football at this level requires hard work and dedication.
 Make one mistake and you could cost your team the game.

 The same can be said about the job hunt.
 Don’t let a little mistake cost you a job offer.
 Learn from the football pros and avoid these job-search follies.

 Legendary football coach Paul “Bear” Bryant once said, “It’s not the will to win, but the will to prepare to win that makes the difference.” [tweet this] In football and the job search, preparation is the key to success.
 Before an interview, do your homework.
 Review the employer’s website and social media accounts and read that industry’s latest news articles to get a sense of the company’s culture and business.
 If you know someone who works at the company, set up an informational interview to get insider tips for the interview process.
 Prepare your elevator pitch based on the job description and practice your interview responses for the questions that make you most nervous.
 It’s much easier to be confident in an interview when you’re properly prepared.